Battle of Cascina

 The Battle of Cascina was an engagement between Pisan and Florentine troops on 28 July 1364 near Cascina, modern-day Italy.
 Florence's victory followed a recent defeat to Pisan forces that had enabled mercenary John Hawkwood, who was in command of the Pisan army, to occupy the Valdinievole, Prato en route to Florence.
 Hawkwood and his army looted the lucrative Mugello region and Pistoia before proceeding towards Florence.
 Hawkwood fought alongside Hanneken von Baumgarten and had 3,000 men-at-arms at his disposal.

 Florence's defenses were organized by Enrico di Monforte.
 In addition to the city's garrison, Florence hired 11,000 infantrymen and 4,000 knights and placed them under the command of Galeotto Malatesta, as Pandolfo II Malatesta had recently been relieved of his command.
-Malatesta's forces engaged the Pisan contingent in the commune of San Savino to the southeast of Cascina, and gained a clear victory in the engagement.
+Malatesta's forces engaged the Pisan contingent in the comune of San Savino to the southeast of Cascina, and gained a clear victory in the engagement.

 Pisan forces incurred thousands of casualties in the battle and at least 2,000 Pisan soldiers were captured.
 Malatesta's victory is credited to his flexible tactics and efficacious deployment of forces, including 400 crossbowmen under the command of Ricceri Grimaldi.

-The dynamics
+Dynamics

 As reported in the chronicle of Filippo Villani, on 28 July, the Florentine army under the command of Galeotto Malatesta advanced to Cascina a few miles from Pisa.
 The road was open, but the temperature was unbearable.
 The armor of the warriors had become burning hot in the blazing sun; many removed their armor to bathe in the Arno River.
 The elderly Malatesta, convalescing from fever, succumbed to an afternoon nap, leaving the camp unguarded and the defense disorganized.
 Pisan spies reported the situation to their commander, the cunning John Hawkwood (Giovanni l'Acuto).
 Hawkwood's forces were outnumbered three to one, so he decided his best chance of victory was to launch a surprise attack while the enemy was unprepared.

 However, Manno Donati and his friend Bonifacio Lupi, Marquis of Soragna had organised the Florentine defences by the time the Pisans approached.
 At their request, Malatesta had delegated the two officers to perform the task.
 The two men prepared an advance guard on the main road to Pisa, in view of Abbey of San Savino: a group of armed Aretine and Florentine soldiers, flanked by 400–600 Genoese crossbowmen of Ricceri Grimaldi.

 Hawkwood met the Florentine forces with three skirmishes to assess the strength of the defence and determine the direction of attack.
 Hawkwood, though, waited till the sun turned in his favor to dazzle the enemy and the wind got up from the sea to bring the dust of battle in the face of the Florentines.
 However, two problems contributed to his defeat; the distance of the road between the two armies was longer than calculated, minimizing the surprise; and the oppressive heat made kilns of his armored fighters, who were mostly of English and German origin, not used to fighting at that temperature.